Inherited IRA: Everything a Beneficiary Should Know

 Inherited IRA Distribution Rules

 The inherited IRA rules changed on January 1st, 2020, with the introduction of the SECURE Act.
-This act imposes a ten-year rule on non-eligible designated beneficiaries.
+This act imposed a ten-year rule on non-eligible designated beneficiaries.
 Before the Act, anyone could stretch out their inherited IRA distributions over their life expectancy.

 What this means is that if you inherit an IRA from anyone who was not your spouse or other eligible designated beneficiary (EDB), you’re required to empty the account within a ten-year period.
 Before the rule, beneficiaries could take smaller distributions and stretch them out for decades, thus deterring taxes as their accounts grew.